Our Team

 Kent is a highly skilled food entrepreneur and founder of Local Pulse.
 He has a background in Biochemistry and worked as a Research Technologist at STEMCELL Technologies.
 Kent is passionate about food and is excited by the opportunity to work with prospective food entrepreneurs to turn their dream products into a “made in Kamloops” reality.

-Saeideh Hejazi
+Sadie | Saeideh Hejazi

 Saeideh manages the administration and finance work at KFPC.
 She holds a master’s degree in urban and regional planning from the University of Tehran in Iran and a post-graduate certificate in Geographic Information Systems from Fanshawe College in Ontario.
 Saeideh is central to our organizational financial management.
 With an extensive volunteer background, Saeideh truly enjoys working with people who care about their local community.